-Age Of Wonders: Planetfall is a 4x strategy game developed by Triumph studios.
+Age Of Wonders: Planetfall is a 4x strategy game developed by Triumph Studios.
 It is available on Steam, GoG, Paradox, Xbox One, PlayStation 4 and Humble Bundle.
-The humble bundle link is a referral.
-I get a small commission if you purchase the game through it.
 Joseph Pugh reviewed this game on a standard PlayStation 4 system.

 Age Of Wonders: Planetfall shocked me with its depth.
 It is pretty easy to learn but its strategical roots run deep.
 It is a rabbit hole you can easily get lost in as hours vanish when they felt like mere minutes.
 You play as one of six factions attempting to conquer the planet through war, diplomacy, and supremacy.
 The game takes place on two distinct layers, a strategy layer, and the combat layer.

 On the strategy layer, you manage the big picture, your colonies, research, and diplomatic relations.
 You explore the map, take sectors, and plan your rise to power.
 When your units engage an enemy in battle, the game swaps to the combat layer.
 Here you use your units in grid-based tactical battles.
 Both layers are equally important and it seems that Triumph studios managed to make both engaging and deep without compromising one for the other.
 No small feat.

 Planetfall is very customizable, you can create your commander and modify your units to tailor them to your playstyle, or to adapt to the changing circumstances of war.

 Each faction has unique units, tech, mods, and operations.
 Operations being the science fiction equivalent of magic spells.
 You can call in a laser strike from an orbiting satellite for example.
 This variety is further enhanced by the ability to choose a secret tech, which adds its tech tree and units to your arsenal.